Q. Why should I bother using a planning consultant?

 They are able to advise on the best way of approaching a potential development site.

 They can maximize the value of your land or buildings.

 They can co-ordinate a development team to package the best possible approach to a planning application or appeal.
-As Chartered Town Planners and Surveyors we are required to continually develop and enhance their skills to ensure that they have an in-depth knowledge of all planning issues.
+As Chartered Town Planners we are required to continually develop and enhance our skills to ensure that they have an in-depth knowledge of all planning issues.